|

 one type of spores, the other one is heterosporous (ex: selaginella).
 They produce two

 different kinds of spores, the smaller one is micro spore and the larger one is megaspore.
+The ferns exhibit alternation of

 generation with separate multi-cellular spore-forming (sporophyte) and gamete forming